telerik/justmock-docs/basic-usage/arrange-act-assert.md

 End Sub
 ```

-Again to verify this we need to call `Mock.Assert` in the `Assert` phase with the foo object.
+Call `Mock.Assert` in the assert phase with the mock object to verify the call order.

 Note that the `InOrder` option also supports asserting the order of mock calls regardless of the instance within the test scope.
 Imagine that you have to validate that the user has logged in before using their shopping cart in your application.